aquaskyline/Clairvoyante/README.md

 python -c 'import tensorflow as tf; print(tf.__version__)'
 ```

 To do variant calling using trained models, CPU will suffice.
-Clairvoyante uses all available CPU cores by default in `callVar.py`, use 4 threads by default in `callVarBam.py`, and can be controlled using the parameter `--threads`.
-To train a new model, a high-end GPU along with the GPU version of Tensorflow is needed.
+Clairvoyante uses all available CPU cores by default in `callVar.py`, 4 threads by default in `callVarBam.py`.
+The number of threads to be used can be controlled using the parameter `--threads`.
+To train a new model, a high-end GPU and the GPU version of Tensorflow is needed.
 To install the GPU version of tensorflow:

 ```shell
 pip install tensorflow-gpu